 - Case Study: Living a CRISPR dream – Application of CRISPR in characterization of a newly identified cancer driver gene

-- Mini workshop: An opportunity to benefit from the expertise to design your first genome editing experiment
+- An opportunity to design your first genome editing experiment

 Specific skills you will learn include: